datalakehouse/docs/docs/products/postgresql/concepts/timescaledb.rst

 About TimescaleDB
 =================

 `TimescaleDB <https://github.com/timescale/timescaledb>`_ is an open-source database designed to make your existing relational database scalable for time series data.
-TimescaleDB is available as a PostgreSQL extension on DLH.
+TimescaleDB is available as a PostgreSQL extension on datalakehouse.

 A time series indexes a series of data points in chronological order, usually as a sequence over regular intervals.
 Examples of a time series include: